Chandu12304/Chandu12304/README.md

 # 💫 Hi!
 This is Chandan U 😊✨:

+**🔧 Full-Stack Developer | 💡 Problem Solver | 🌱 Sustainable Tech Enthusiast**

-🔧💻 I'm focusing on DSA to improve my problem-solving skills while also working on web development projects.<br>
+I'm Chandan U, a full-stack developer passionate about combining creativity and logic to build efficient solutions.
+I'm currently focused on improving my problem-solving skills through data structures and algorithms (DSA), while working on web development projects.

-🤝🌐 I'm open to collaborating on web development projects, problem-solving challenges, and contributing to open-source initiatives related to full-stack development and DSA.<br>
+💻 Open to collaborating on full-stack projects, problem-solving challenges, and contributing to open-source initiatives.
-📚☁️ Currently learning advanced algorithms, data structures, cloud computing, and backend technologies.<br>
+📚 Currently learning advanced algorithms, cloud computing, and backend technologies.
+🔐 Interested in emerging technologies in cybersecurity and sustainable tech solutions.

-💡🔐 Ask me about data structures and algorithms, full-stack web development, or emerging technologies in cloud computing and cybersecurity.<br>
+Feel free to ask me about DSA, full-stack development, or cloud computing!
-🧩🌱 Fun fact: I enjoy solving puzzles and working on projects that combine both creativity and logic, especially when it comes to sustainable tech solutions.

 ## 🌐 Socials: